 Mild altitude sickness can be managed by treating the symptoms.
 Basic painkillers such as paracetamol or ibuprofen can help alleviate headaches, while promethazine can help reduce nausea and vomiting.
 Acetazolamide can also be used to treat altitude sickness if it is not already being taken as a preventative method.
 Consult your pharmacy to discuss doses for both prevention and treatment.

-If you have developed mild altitude sickness you should not progress to a higher altitude until your symptoms have been adequately managed.
+If you have developed mild altitude sickness, you should not progress to a higher altitude until your symptoms have been adequately managed.
 If you find your symptoms are getting progressively worse and not improving with treatment, descend immediately and seek medical attention before the condition becomes more serious.

 Hiker Martin Richards suffered from altitude sickness on a five-day ascent of Kilimanjaro.
 “The first thing I noticed was that my energy levels plummeted,” he says.
 “Walking at a slow pace was difficult – I was left breathless.
 I developed a headache and felt very queasy in the stomach.

-“My heartbeat was much faster than usual and I had spells of dizziness.
+“My heartbeat was much faster than usual, and I had spells of dizziness.
 I took some ibuprofen and anti-sickness medication.
-Thankfully the symptoms subsided and I was able to continue the climb.”
+Thankfull,y the symptoms subsided and I was able to continue the climb.”

 Luckily for Martin, his case of altitude sickness was mild and manageable.
 In some cases, it can develop into one of two potentially life-threatening conditions: High Altitude Pulmonary Oedema (HAPE) or High Altitude Cerebral Oedema (HACE) – or they can develop together.
-HAPE is when the lack of oxygen at high altitude causes a build-up of fluid in the lungs; HACE is the lack of oxygen causing a build-up of fluid in the brain.
+HAPE is when the lack of oxygen at high altitude causes a build-up of fluid in the lungs; HACE is when the lack of oxygen causes a build-up of fluid in the brain.
 Both can lead to a loss of consciousness and death within hours.

 The symptoms of HAPE are breathlessness even when you are resting, high temperature and coughing up frothy spit.
 Symptoms of HACE are confusion and stumbling and uncharacteristic behaviour such as laziness, excessive emotion or violence.
 Oxygen can buy time and acetazolamide should be given if available but immediate descent is essential.